buehler/dotnet-operator-sdk/docs/docs/entities.md

 ### Ignoring Entities

-There are usecases when you want to model / watch a custom entity from another software engineer that are not part of the base models in `k8s`.
+There are use-cases when you want to model / watch a custom entity from another software engineer that are not part of the base models in `k8s`.

 To prevent the generator from creating yamls for CRDs you don't own, use